 1. Cardiovascular Fitness/Endurance

-I probably don’t have to tell you how important cardio health is for survival.
-If you are wheezing at tasks like hiking, chopping wood, or rowing, you won’t make it very far.
+I probably don’t have to tell you how vital cardio health is for survival.
+You won’t make it very far if you are wheezing at tasks like hiking, chopping wood, or rowing.
 Running is one of the easiest ways to improve your cardiovascular fitness.

-Example: Being able to walk/run for hours at a time when fleeing a disaster zone.
+Example: Being able to walk/run for hours when fleeing a disaster zone.

 Also referred to as muscular endurance, stamina is how long your body can perform repeated muscle contractions.
 Stamina is built by doing weighted exercises.
 The key is to perform lower-weight exercises at higher repetitions.